proxycheck/proxycheck-php/README.md

 ## Viewing the query result ##

 When performing a query you will receive back an array which contains various information.
 Below is an example of parsing that array to determine if this user should be blocked or not.
+Please note the block and block_reason results are only populated when checking a single address, when passing an array of addresses to perform a multi-check these variables will both contain ```na```.

 ```php
 if ( $result_array['block'] == "yes" ) {